 - Carrying a tow float and a whistle is also a good way to increase your visibility in the water and to attract attention

-- Take the time to acclimatise to the temperature, if struggling with the effects of cold water shock, float on your back until you have caught your breath and relax.
+- Take the time to acclimatise to the temperatures, if struggling with the effects of cold water shock, float on your back until you have caught your breath and relax.

 - It's always advisable to paddle with someone, its also often more fun!

 - If you are going paddling alone, leave your plan behind with someone.
-Include your location and route, estimate timings, what you and your equipment looks like.
-When you're done, don't forgot to check out with them
+Include your location and route, estimated timings, what you and your equipment looks like.
+When you're done, don't forget to check out with them

-- Check conditions before you leave home (tides, wind, surf, air and water temperature)
+- Check conditions before you leave home (tides, wind, surf, air and water temperatures)

 - Take a phone in a waterproof case and make sure it is easily accessible, better still is have it on your person